dodecatheon/sorted-margins-elimination/README.md

 https://wiki.electorama.com/wiki/Marginal_Ranked_Approval_Voting

-Chris Benham chose a different metric for the seed sort, Minimum Losing Vote (AKA MinLV), with equal-rated non-zero ratings scored as whole votes for each candidate in the pairwise match-up.
+Chris Benham chose a different metric for the seed sort, Minimum Losing Vote (AKA MinLV), with equal-rated above-bottom ratings scored as whole votes for each candidate in the pairwise match-up.

 http://lists.electorama.com/pipermail/election-methods-electorama.com/2016-October/000599.html

-Benham claims
+Benham originally claimed

 > This meets Smith, Plurality, Mono-raise, Mono-switch-plump, Non-drastic Defense.

+but has since dropped the claim of Mono-switch-plump, as it appears to be incompatible with the Condorcet criterion.

 Since the minimum Losing Votes metric can change, depending on what candidates are included, Benham also introduced a step to eliminate the lowest rated